-Climate Awareness Recognition i Does the issuer recognize climate change as a significant issue and has it developed a policy?
-Climate Readiness Reporting i Does the issuer report both its absolute and relative greenhouse gas (GHG) emissions across the entire value chain (including scope 3), including carbon intensity based on relevant production metrics if appropriate (e.g., MWh for Utilities, km for Auto) and both current and historical performance?
-Target ii Has the issuer set a GHG emissions reductions target?
-Climate Alignment Scenarios i Does the issuer carry out and disclose a comprehensive and quantitative scenario analysis, including conclusions regarding the financial impact and with reference to transition risk, e.g., policy shift towards 1.5-2°C temperature rise scenario, and physical risks, e.g., rise in frequency of extreme weather events? ii Does the issuer use an internal price of carbon consistent with the transition to net zero emissions by 2050 for its most relevant value chain impact (e.g., scope 3 for oil and gas, and auto) and factor it in to business planning and investment decisions? i Has the issuer set a net zero commitment and Paris Agreement-aligned (1.5°C science-based) GHG emissions reductions targets (including interim targets across all relevant scopes) and had it verified by the Science-Based Target initiative (SBTi)? ii Does the issuer report a detailed transition plan including the respective contribution of all the levers to the total GHG emissions reductions and the investments associated with those (quantified plan setting out the measures)?
-Strategy iii Does the issuer report evidence that its business plan and broader actions are fully aligned with the Paris Agreement (e.g., capex, R&D, technology, revenues, profit exposure outlook,climate policy engagement) and potential climate adaptation needs (resilience to physical risks)? iv If the company has set a net zero target, 1) which share of lifecycle emissions does it cover; 2) does it plan to absorb and offset emissions in line with the mitigation hierarchy (reducing emissions as a first order priority); and 3) does the company disclose the absorption and offset mechanism details (including alignment with science and certified methods of GHG removal and offsetting)?
+i Has the issuer set a net zero commitment and Paris Agreement-aligned (1.5°C science-based) GHG emissions reductions targets (including interim targets across all relevant scopes) and had it verified by the Science-Based Target initiative (SBTi)? ii Does the issuer report a detailed transition plan including the respective contribution of all the levers to the total GHG emissions reductions and the investments associated with those (quantified plan setting out the measures)?
+Strategy iii Does the issuer report evidence that its business plan and broader actions are fully aligned with the Paris Agreement (e.g., capex, R&D, technology, revenues, profit exposure outlook, lobbying) and potential climate adaptation needs (resilience to physical risks)? iv If the company has set a net zero target, 1) which share of lifecycle emissions does it cover; 2) does it plan to absorb and offset emissions in line with the mitigation hierarchy (reducing emissions as a first order priority); and 3) does the company disclose the absorption and offset mechanism details (including alignment with science and certified methods of GHG removal and offsetting)?